team-mayes/md_utils/README.rst

   Creates a summary VMD XYZ file (and separate log file) that averages a set of coordinates (one set of XYZ coordinates per line) from an input file.

+press_dups
+  Compresses lines in a given CSV based on duplicate values in a specified column (RMSD by default)  Compressed lines have their values averaged.